 Exclude webpages and apps

-Just as you can target placements in the Google Display Network to show your ads – like specific pages, sites, mobile apps, and video – you can also exclude placements that aren’t appropriate for your brand and that aren’t helping you sell your products or services.
+Just as you can target placements in the Google Display Network to show your ads – like specific pages, sites, mobile apps, and video – you can also exclude placements where you don't want your ads to show.
+In particular, you might exclude websites or domains that aren’t appropriate for your brand and that aren’t helping you sell your products or services.

-- Block placements that don’t fit your brand.
+- Certain specific placements that don’t fit your brand.